trynthink/scout/docs/ecm_reference.rst

       "year": 2016,
       "pages": 23,
       "URL": "http://energy.gov/sites/prod/files/2016/09/f33/energysavingsforecast16_2.pdf"},
-      "fraction_derivation": "In Figure 4.4, sum of 2015 data for LED - Connected Lighting, LED - Controls, and Conventional Lighting - Controls."}, ...}
+      "fraction_derivation": "In Figure 4.4, sum of 2015 data for LED - Connected Lighting, LED - Controls, and shed Lighting - Controls."}, ...}

 Multiple scaling fraction values can share the same source so long as the calculation procedure for all of the values is provided in the :ref:`json-fraction_derivation` field, however, no more than one source is allowed for each scaling fraction value.
 If scaling fractions correspond to different sources, the source information can be given in a nested dict with the same top level structure as the scaling fractions themselves.
 If the market scaling fraction is set to 1 for one of the keys in the nested structure, the source information can be given as a string explaining any assumptions. ::